Do you know someone whose feet are always cold? Maybe it’s you? Whip up one of these free crochet sock patterns to stay cozy!

 Yarn: Caron Simply Soft (Worsted Weight #4)

-Go beyond the basics with these fun and colorful slipper socks.
-The toe up design is all front post double crochet stitches for the foot portion and then playful shell stitches made with single and double crochet for the ankle.
+Go beyond the basics with this fun and colorful crochet slipper socks-free pattern.
+The toe-up design is all front post double crochet stitches for the foot portion and then playful shell stitches made with single and double crochet for the ankle.
 The best part is that they’re made with super bulky yarn so they’re sure to be super speedy to make!

 Designer: B.Hooked Crochet